Fundraising Ethics Statement

 FutureDharma Fund follows this guidance from the Institute of Fundraising.

 At Triratna events and classes, we generally ask for a pledge rather than a donation.
 So people do not make a payment there and then, but are followed up later, usually by email.
-At that point they can decide whether they wish to proceed with a gift or not.
+At that point they can decide whether they wish to proceed with a gift or not, having had a day or two to think about it.

 Note: IoF indicators of vulnerable circumstance